movlan/SEI-CC-7/work/w05/d2/03-consuming-3rd-party-apis/consuming-3rd-party-apis.md

 ### Render the data (cont.)
 <br>

-- Finally!
-Not looking too bad.
+- Not looking too bad.
 Now we need to list the user's repositories.

 - Do what you have to to find the endpoint that we can hit to grab the array of repos.